-While I expected to be bored or anxious, my soul welcomed the opportunity to get still and simply listen.
+While I expected to be bored or anxious, my soul welcomed the opportunity to become still and simply listen.

-Since the retreat, I’ve worked to bring more quiet and presence into my busy workweek.
+Since the retreat, I’ve consciously worked to bring more quiet and stillness into my busy workweek.
 I’ve strived to become more present in the moment and to take in my surroundings.
-As one way to do this, I’ve been forcing myself to get up from my desk and spend 20 mins outside in nature each day.
+As one way to do this, I’ve been forcing myself to get up from my desk and spend twenty minutes outside in nature each day.

-For most of the time, I simply close my eyes and listen to the sounds of the birds, insects and whistling trees.
+For most of this time, I simply close my eyes and listen to the sounds of the birds, insects and whistling trees.
 It’s a magnificent symphony that anchors me in a beautiful place, which then helps me to be more productive in my work.
 When you take the time to listen or ground yourself in your surroundings, you can bring this skill back to your work life and allow it to cut through the unnecessary noise to hear what is important.

 My intention is to listen more deeply.

-This week, I hope you also find a way to listen for the hidden, or often ignored sounds, in your life.
+This week, I hope you can also find a way to listen for the hidden, or often ignored, sounds in your life.
 Close your eyes during a conference call and really hear the unique tenor of someone’s voice, pause to appreciate the majesty of laughter, or go outside and listen to nature.